Davdi12/Jantarova-unikatni-ZOO/README.md

 ### How does animal death work exactly?
 10 seconds after loading the webpage, every 30 seconds a function is called that kills 0.5% of owned animals.
 Those animals no longer make you money but you can sell them for $1K each.
 Just like you sold your childhood dog at the beginning.

+# TODO:
++ Make save/load system using cookies
++ Visualisation of all the animal spaces and the animals (might be optional because *JS performance*)